tgoldenberg/brn-gitbook/chapter_1_introducing_react_native.md

 React allows developers to build UIs using a consistent API that then is interpreted by the library for rendering into browser DOM components.
 Similarly, React Native provides a thin API that wraps native components in declarative Javascript.
 Basically, you define your UI using simple components like ```<View />``` and ```<Image />``` then React Native translates them into native code that renders their native representations on iOS or Android.

-While the above describes how must developers will experience the technology and what it does, React Native is doing a lot more under the hood to make your sure your apps feel completely native.
+While the above describes how must developers will experience the technology and what it does, React Native is doing a lot more under the hood to make sure your apps feel completely native.

 For one, it keeps the Javascript computational thread separate from the "main" thread your phone uses to run your app.
 This has several benefits, the most noticeable of which is that the phone never has to wait for Javascript functions to run when the user is interacting with the UI.
-This makes animations in React Native just as smooth as anything built in Swift or Java, sine the phone can't tell the difference.
+This makes animations in React Native just as smooth as anything built in Swift or Java, since the phone can't tell the difference.
 React Native also batches Javascript declaration for performance, so the phone receives commands from the Javascript thread only as often as necessary.

 ## How does React Native compare to Cordova?